kaipyroami/lutab/README.md

 # lutab
-Lookup table package for Go
+Lookup table package for Go.
+Still a work in progress.